Detection and Identification of Sensor Attacks Using Partially Attack-Free Data: Numerical Simulations

 \section{Numerical Simulations}

-In this section, we demonstrate the effectiveness of the proposed data-driven framework for attack detection and identification through numerical simulations.
-We compare the proposed framework with the robust principal component analysis (PCA) method, which is frequently used for anomaly detection in data.
+In this section, we demonstrate the effectiveness of the proposed data-driven framework for attack detection and identification through numerical simulations. {Specifically, we randomly sample the system matrices and confirm empirical detection and identification rates for several attack-free interval lengths.} We compare the proposed framework {with the method presented in \cite{2021L-CSSPasquialetti}} and robust principal component analysis (ROBPCA).